 These torches are much better suited to rockhounding because they can cause rocks to glow from 2 meters (80 inches) away.
 They can do this because of the filter that concentrates the UV light.

-These are the top performing UV lights in 2021.
+These are the top-performing UV lights you can find on the market.
 They all provide great value for money and are perfect for getting started with UV light rockhounding.

 - BEST OPTION: Convoy 8+ 365nm UV LED Flashlight with Patented Glass Filter (Amazon link)

 Rockhounds on the popular Facebook group that has over 38 000 members agree that when it comes to UV flashlights for glow rock hunting, this one is the best.

 Although it is a lot more expensive than the other torches on our list, it is well worth the price.
 With its patented glass filter that cuts out visible light, maximizing the percentage of UV light, it can be used to find glowing rocks up to 2 meters away!

 It has a tough construction and is waterproof, so it will be safe out in the field with you.
 Powered by two lithium-ion batteries (which are included when you buy the light), it is easy to keep this fully charged in the field.